 We encourage taking care of your physical health and needs, especially given the focus of the gathering is four all-night rituals.
 One place to take a breath but stay in the container is the Food Altar, where you can nourish yourself with offerings brought by participants (like you!) to share over the course of the four nights or to drink some water, coffee, or tea.
 We will also be designating places where you can sit for a moment and rest, ground, or just witness the circle if you need a break from direct participation but don’t want to leave the fire circle area.
 Please be aware that both the food altar and nesting areas, while physically separate from the fire circle, are still considered sacred space, and we ask for restraint with loud casual conversation.
 In the nesting areas, you may leave personal items you need for the evening but may not be able to carry — instruments, warm clothing in case you get chilly, or a low beach chair to sit on.
 We actively discourage large “camp setups” of blankets and community spots in order to support a more contemplative and connected space.
 If you wish to hang out with groups of folks on a casual basis during the evening, the community comfy tent will remain open all night!

-As much as drumming, dance, and chant, the circle is made strong by taking a turn offering water and occasional morsels to the drummers (and others around the fire!).
+As much as drumming, dance, and chant are the most explicitly “noticeable” actions around the fire, the circle is made strong by those engaging in various forms of Seva (service).
+There are many opportunities to engage in Seva: helping keep areas like the food altar picked up, taking a turn smudging at our entrance gate, or offering water and occasional morsels to the drummers (and others around the fire!).
+Helping to keep areas safe and clean is something that is always appreciated; if you’d like to be part of the gate area smudgers, you can connect with the affinity group during the daytime and learn about how that is done and take a turn.
 Water and food are located on a food altar outside of the torches, and at any time you are welcome to grab a bottle and offer a drink to the drummers.
 If a drummer looks very involved (focused on a dancer, in their own space, etc.), he/she may not recognize your offer – nothing personal!
 The best way to do this is to get walk slowly in front of the drummers and make eye contact with those who are able.
 They will let you know… and will much appreciate the service you offer whether they say yes or no!

 What about quieter instruments like frame drums, didges, and singing bowls?
 Will we be able to play and be heard?